-This award came after deliberations for a trial that involved a 12 year-old girl who was born with spina bifida.
-The verdict specifically took into account AbbVie’s reckless actions involving marketing of Depakote.
+This award came after deliberations for a trial that involved a 12-year-old girl who was born with spina bifida.
+The verdict specifically took into account AbbVie’s reckless actions involving the marketing of Depakote.
 The $23,000,000 punitive damage award will be tacked onto the original award of $15,000,000, meaning AbbVie’s liability for this case alone will be as high as $38,000,000.

 Of course, this is not the only Depakote lawsuit floating around the civil justice system right now.
 There are hundreds of lawsuits against AbbVie putting forth similar allegations that hat they failed to warn pregnant mothers about the risks of birth defects from Depakote.
-This verdict will not affect the other cases directly, of course.but there is real power in this verdict.
-It should make AbbVie more willing to dole out more cash in settlement negotiations knowing that each case could cost them upwards of $40,000,000 at trial.
+This verdict will not affect the other cases directly, of course, but there is real power in this verdict.
+It should make AbbVie more willing to dole out more cash in settlement negotiations, knowing that each case could cost them upwards of $40,000,000 at trial.
 Is that hyperbole?
 Yes. will the plaintiff get that much in this case?
 Probably not.
-But jurors have spoken loud and clearly and AbbVie, a new company trying to build a reputation that is also mired in the low-t therapy litigation, will have to listen.
+But jurors have spoken loud and clear.
+AbbVie, a new company trying to build a reputation that is also mired in the low-t therapy litigation, will have to listen to them.